 However, the main reason for my visit on a cold but sunny day in February 2014 was to visit the Redcar Beacon and then walk along the beach to Saltburn.
 The Beacon is a bit of an oddity.
 Known as a ‘vertical pier’ the Beacon opened up in March 2013 at a cost of £1.6 million and is home to some small businesses, a café and a viewing platform.
 Standing at 80ft tall and designed to look like a helter skelter, the building has been highly controversial amongst the inhabitants of Redcar with some arguing that a normal horizontal pier would have been more apt for the town.
 Indeed a group of people formed the Redcar Pier Association to campaign for a traditional pier to replace the one that used to exist just along the seafront from the Beacon but was demolished in 1981 as it was no longer deemed safe.
 However the Association ceased in February 2015 due to a lack of willing volunteers to keep the campaign going and the rumblings for a new pier seemed to have gone quiet…for the time being anyway.

 Still the controversy about the Redcar Beacon has not gone away.
 Despite attracting 200,000 visitors in it’s first year of opening, the Beacon was nominated for the Carbuncle Cup in August 2013 (an award for the ugliest new building in the UK).
-It has also suffered damage at the hands of Storm Desmond and Storm Henry, has been accused of being nothing more than an “80 foot high lavatory block” and has been rumoured to be Teesside’s answer to The Leaning Tower of Pisa due to alleged structural faults.
+It has also suffered damage at the hands of Storm Desmond and Storm Henry over the winter of 2015/16, has been accused of being nothing more than an “80 foot high lavatory block” and has been rumoured to be Teesside’s answer to The Leaning Tower of Pisa due to alleged structural faults.
 Despite all of this I’ve got to say I really like it.
 First of all it’s free (I could understand if Redcar & Cleveland Council were charging a fortune to get in but they’re not), there’s an absolutely cracking view from the top (see below photo) and best of all it’s unique.
 It has put the town on the map despite it’s faults purely because there’s nothing else like it around.
 Traditional piers are all very well and good but practically every seaside town has got them.
 A ‘vertical pier’ stands out (quite literally).
-So what if people only use it to have a piss in?, at least it’s there for people to have a piss in rather than having to do it in the street because there’s nowhere to go!
+So what if people only use it to have a widdle in?
+At least it’s there for people to have a widdle in rather than having to do it in the street because there’s nowhere to go!
 The people of Redcar should be proud of their Beacon!

 In 1846 an extension of the Stockton and Darlington Railway reached Redcar and this event changed the history of the town forever.
 With the railway came thousands of day trippers and following the discovery of iron ore in the Eston Hills in 1850, industry followed swiftly behind.
 Redcar’s racecourse opened in 1872 ensured that people kept flocking to the town.
 Soon Redcar absorbed its historical rival Coatham and by 1911 the population of the town had risen to 10,503.